Felon in Possession Includes Firearm Ammunition

 Michigan Firearms Defense Lawyers

-If you, or someone you know, is charged with a misdemeanor or felony involving a firearm or other weapon, including Felon in Possession of Ammunition, the attorneys at LEWIS & DICKSTEIN P.L.L.C. can help.
-We have decades of experience in defending people charged with weapons offenses, and we can help you.
+If you, or someone you know, is charged with a misdemeanor or felony involving a firearm, ammunition, or another weapon, including Felon in Possession of Ammunition, the attorneys at LEWIS & DICKSTEIN P.L.L.C. can help.
+We have decades of experience defending people charged with weapons offenses, including Felon in Possession of Ammunition, and we can help you.
 When your freedom is at stake, it is essential that you have the best legal representation available.
+Call us for a free consultation.
+We will take the time to talk with you, answer your questions, and address your concerns.
+Our Defense Team has an unparalleled record for successfully protecting our clients’ Second Amendment rights and defending them against federal and state criminal ammunition or weapons charges.